angelloghernan/Flixster/README.md

 The following **additional** features are implemented:

-* [x] Shows reviews, along with the user who made them, the date it was posted, and their profile picture below the movie details
+* [x] Shows reviews, along with the user who made them, the date it was posted, their profile picture, and star rating (if applicable) below the movie details

 ## Video Walkthrough